brisbanemakerspace/bms-wiki/policies/bad-behaviour.md

 * Not cleaning up after yourself (e.g. leaving a mess and not tidying the area that you used).
 * Not locking up or securing the site properly.
 * Not reporting a safety or maintenance issue that you discovered.
-* Leaving a battery charging unatended.
+* Leaving a battery charging unattended.
 * Causing minor (repairable) damage to a tool due to accidental misuse or negligence.
 * Causing BMS Inc. to breach any condition of our lease not already defined in a category.
 * Breaching a policy enacted by a team.